avaframe/AvaFrame/docs/DFAnumerics.rst

 the three components as scalar fields.

-The bilinear interpolation consists in successive linear interpolations in both :math:`x` and :math:`y` using the four nearest grid points, two linear interpolations in the first direction (in our case in the :math:`y` direction in order to evaluated :math:`f_{0v}` and :math:`f_{1v}`) followed by a second linear interpolation in the second direction
+The bilinear interpolation consists in successive linear interpolations in both :math:`x` and :math:`y` direction using the four nearest cell centers, two linear interpolations in the first direction (in our case in the :math:`y` direction in order to evaluated :math:`f_{0v}` and :math:`f_{1v}`) followed by a second linear interpolation in the second direction